The Great Swirling Apparatus of Our Planet's Function: Filming

 For the scene where Marge has worm-like creatures emerging from her eyes, prosthetics were placed in Matilda Lawler's head.
 Lawler commented, "It had these circles that kind of looked like big, gory glasses.
 [The VFX team] attached wires to the prosthetic and CGI'd the snail eyes on top of those wires.
 It was definitely a little strange to be having a meltdown over these wires sticking out of my head".
 Andy Muschietti also said that the scene was used to highlight her fear, "There's a specific reason that's not going to be revealed until the very last episode for which she is wearing the Coke bottle glasses.
 And so we decided that [her fear] was about the eyes".

 Reception

+Viewers

+In the original American broadcast, "Now You See It" was seen by an estimated 0.286 million household viewers with a 0.07 in the 18–49 demographics.
+This means that 0.07 percent of all households with televisions watched the episode.
+This was a slight increase in viewership from the previous episode, which was seen by an estimated 0.279 million household viewers with a 0.09 in the 18–49 demographics.